-When I’m asleep, my subconscious imagination runs wild and weaves stories so bizarre that I have to write them down.
-Here, in Last Night’s Dream, you’ll find some of these stories.
+When I’m asleep, my subconscious tends run wild and weave stories so bizarre that I can’t ignore them.
+I write them down so that here, in Last Night’s Dream, you can read them.

 I’m sat on a balcony of a gloriously Greek villa, overlooking a sprawling sea that sparkles under a summer sun.
 It’s hot, I’m wearing a hat (for both shade and style purposes) and the glass table I’m sat at is hosting a delightful array of breakfast pastries.